Daffan/the-barn-challenge/README.md

 --------------------------------------------------------------------------------

-# ICRA 2022 BARN Challenge
+# ICRA BARN Navigation Challenge

+## Updates:
+* 02/04/2024: Adding 60 (DynaBARN)[https://github.com/aninair1905/DynaBARN] environments.
+DynaBARN environments can be accessed by world indexes from 300-359.

 ## Requirements
 If you run it on a local machine without containers: